ravn/cv/README.md

 * Extensive documentation using Markdown in GitHub/Bitbucket.

-### Statsbiblioteket / Det Kgl.
-Bibliotek - Aarhus 2014 - 2018
+### Det Kgl.
+Bibliotek, 2014 - 2018

-Senior Java Developer
+Senior Java Developer, using Ubuntu Linux.

 Worked with various aspect of digital preservation.
 Most work was done as Open Source on GitHub.

 * Ingest workflow archiving the daily Danish newspapers in our in-house preservation system.
-Emphasis has been on using Streams to make processing simpler, and dependency injection of configuration key-value strings using Dagger 2 <https://github.com/statsbiblioteket/digital-pligtaflevering-aviser-tools>

-* Reimplemented existing protection mechanism written in Clojure in Perl 5 as a maintainable high performance Apache FastCGI access checker protecting individual assets. <https://github.com/statsbiblioteket/newspaper-fastcgi-ticket-checker>
+* Implemented protection mechanism as a maintainable high performance Apache Perl 5 FastCGI access checker protecting individual assets.

-* As a side project, designed and created a library to alleviate the lack of local variables in Java 8 Streams. <https://github.com/statsbiblioteket/streamtuples>
+* Designed and created a library to alleviate the lack of local variables in Java 8 Streams.

 * Assembled newspaper edition PDF's from individual JPEG2000 images using Java and XSLT.

-* Converted existing legacy ant-based Java subversion repository to IDE-agnostic Maven project tree in git located on Github with jUnit 4 tests and upgraded to Java 8. <https://github.com/netarchivesuite/netarchivesuite>
+* Converted existing legacy Ant-based Java subversion repository to IDE-agnostic Maven project tree in git located on Github with jUnit 4 tests and upgraded to Java 8.

-* Part of Architect group where we looked at creating a git friendly CI/ CD environment where multiple branches could be integration tested in a controlled environment.
-Initial work was done with OpenShift.

 * Researched and presented "What's new in Java 8" internally.
-Slides at <https://github.com/ravn/java8-presentation/raw/master/java-8-at-SB-2016-02-26.pdf>

 * Updated existing projects to build and work with Java 9+ and jUnit 5.

-Workplace is a Linux shop developing in-house
-Java applications with every developer choosing his/her own flavor.
-I used Ubuntu from 14.04 up to now 18.04 LTS as my daily work environment with initially Eclipse and then IntelliJ Ultimate.
-We use VirtualBox, Vagrant and Docker to handle extra instances as needed.

 ### Kewill / Four Soft Denmark / Transaxiom 2005 - 2014